Stanley Smith (rugby league, born c. 1910): Club career

 Smith retired from first class rugby in January 1940 having played for Leeds for 10 years.
 He had a long-standing plan to retire from rugby so that he and his wife Hilda could focus on running their pub the Butchers Arms on Williams Street in Wakefield but the outbreak of WWII saw him joining the Army at the age of 30.
 Stan served in the REME seeing service throughout the North African and Italian campaigns and returning home in late 1945.

 International honours

 Stan Smith won caps for England while at Leeds in 1931 against Wales, in 1932 against Wales (2 matches), in 1934 against Australia, and France, in 1935 against France, and won caps for Great Britain while at Wakefield Trinity in 1929 against Australia, while at Leeds in 1930 against Australia (2 matches), in 1932 against Australia (3 matches), and New Zealand (3 matches), and in 1933 against Australia (2 matches).

-Stan Smith played twice for an Rugby League XIII against France.
+Stan Smith played twice for a Rugby League XIII against France.
 Playing at left-wing on both occasions, the first was at Wilderspool Stadium, Warrington on 17 March 1934 when the English team won 32–16, this game was also the first international match played by the France national rugby league team.
-The second was at Headingley Rugby Stadium, Leeds just over a year later, on 6 May 1935 when the English side won 25–18.
+The second was at Headingley, Leeds just over a year later, on 6 May 1935 when the English side won 25–18.